-“DEEP SOUTH fried green tomatoes!
-Made with buttermilk, cornmeal, seasonings and fried to perfection!”
+“Southern fried green tomatoes!
+Made with buttermilk, cornmeal, seasonings, and fried to perfection!”

 Watch me make these Southern fried green tomatoes from start to finish!